-As the National Sales Manager for Impact Health, I am often asked, “What can we expect as a return on our investment (ROI)?”
-My answer to them has always been, “Determination of ROI for wellness programs has proven to be elusive.
+From the Sales perspective at Impact Health, we are often asked, “What can we expect as a return on our investment (ROI)?”
+Our answer to them has always been, “Determination of ROI for wellness programs has proven to be elusive.”
 This is well documented.
 Our position is that the value wellness brings to an organization is based on factors such as decreasing absenteeism and presenteeism, lowering disability claims, improving employee morale and increasing productivity.
-When this is accomplished health care costs will decrease.”
+When this is accomplished health care costs will decrease.

-Willis’ Health and Productivity Report 2015 was released in October confirming Impact Health’s belief that biometric screenings and wellness should not be based on ROI, but rather VOI (value of investment).
+Willis’ Health and Productivity Report 2015 confirmed Impact Health’s belief that biometric screenings and wellness should not be based on ROI, but rather VOI (value of investment).
 According to the report, more organizations are focusing on the VOI of wellness programs.
 Employers are realizing that there is a considerable value to a healthier workforce that extends beyond lower medical costs.

 Impact Health promotes biometric screenings as the foundation of a comprehensive wellness strategy.
 According to the Willis report, 60% of the 703 respondents report that “engagement” continues to be a major issue.
 It would be in the best interest of these organizations to drive participation in biometric screenings as the starting point of their employees’ journey to wellness.